3rd Street Promenade & The Santa Monica Pier

 Clothing: Major Department Stores include Bloomingdale’s, Nordstrom, Barney’s New York Co-op, J Crew, Banana Republic, and Anthropologie.

 Budget-friendly stores include Old Navy, TJ Maxx, and H&M.

 Major Makeup Retailers include Mac, Sephora, and The Body Shop.

 Shoes: Nike, Van’s and Skechers, and Michael Kors.

 Be on the lookout for pop up shops.
 Because this is such a busy location with a lot of locals and foreigners visiting the area you can always find the unexpected.
 Recently, when I visited the location Nestle Quick was celebrating their 70th Anniversary.
 They celebrated with a pop-up shop that offered games, prizes and a cup of Nestle Milk.

 Shopping Tip: Wear comfortable shoes because you will be doing a lot of walking and standing for long stretches.
 There are so many more stores that I don’t have listed, these are only some of my favorites to visit.

 Lime (Electric Scooters and Bikes)

-Rent scooters to get around faster and save money on a rideshare.
-The prices began at $1 and consist of downloading a mobile application.
+Rent scooters to get around faster and save money on rideshares.
+The price begins at $1 and consist of downloading a mobile application.
 To find out more information on their website here.

 Bird (Electric Scooters)